CWolfs/BTDebug/README.md

-# Encounter Converter
+# BattleTech Debug Mod

-A HBS BattleTech mod to convert EncounterLayerData into JSON.
-This is a WIP and PoC that does not currently work.
+A HBS BattleTech mod to provide debug related functionality

+## Features

+* Scene Dump - Press 'p' to dump the scene tree hierarchy into the log file

 ## Author